-- Designer: Fifteen years experience designing gardens large and small for privacy, functionality and year-round beauty.
+- Designer: Seventeen years experience designing gardens large and small for privacy, functionality and year-round beauty.

 - Gardener: Intensive, succession gardening experience at my own home gardens, Gilmore Gardens and Havenwood Gardens.

 - The Plant Lover’s Guide to Primulas (Timber Press/Kew, 2016)

 - Promotional photography: Urban Accessories

 - Container planting and photography in Fine Gardening Magazine (2012)

 - Featured multiple times on Fine Gardening’s Garden Photo of the Day.